-Through a history that was in turns peaceful and turbulent, this sacred site has served as a refuge for generations of Vietnamese.
+Above all, through a history that was in turns peaceful and turbulent, this sacred site has served as a refuge for generations of Vietnamese.
 During the French Colonial War, the Huyen Khong Cave served as a secret command post for the local revolutionaries and a forward base from which they could stage guerrilla assaults.
-When the Americans invaded, they and the Southern Vietnamese government used the cave as a garrison, and the caves riddled through the Marble Mountains, as a training venue for marines.
+However, when the Americans invaded, they and the Southern Vietnamese government used the cave as a garrison.
+The caves riddled through the Marble Mountains, as a training venue for marines.

 One reminder of this wartime history is a plaque dedicated to the PLAF Women’s Artillery Group hung on the cavern wall.
 In 1972, the women of this artillery unit destroyed 19 Marine aircraft parked at the Marble Mountain Air Facility, an American airfield at the base of the mountains.
 It’s an interesting juxtaposition; a testimonial to military success in the midst of holy Buddhist surroundings.

-As you walk the cave’s interior, you can only imagine the difficult, conditions the cave of Huyen Khong offered as a surgery unit.
-It’s possible that, despite the dark and testing conditions, the religious relics looking down into the cave’s interior provided some comfort for wounded soldiers.
-The cave has now returned to its peaceful origins attracting thousands of Vietnamese pilgrims every year.
+So walking into the cave’s interior, just imagine the difficult conditions the cave of Huyen Khong offered as a surgery unit.
+Therefore it’s possible that, despite the dark and testing conditions, the religious relics looking down into the cave’s interior provided some comfort for wounded soldiers.
+Today the cave has now returned to its peaceful origins attracting thousands of Vietnamese pilgrims every year.

 Lost Your Marbles

-Eventually, it was realised that quarrying marble from the mountains was unsustainable in the long run and that the limitless consumption of stone from their reserves would reduce the towering hills to rubble.
-In order to maintain the mountains as a destination worth visiting, quarrying has recently stopped, ensuring the mountains’ longevity.
-Now, local stonemasons and sculptors import their marble from other regions of Vietnam and Southeast Asia.
+Eventually, it was realised that quarrying marble from the mountains was unsustainable in the long run.
+Sadly the limitless consumption of stone from their reserves would reduce the towering hills to rubble.
+So, in order to maintain the mountains as a destination worth visiting, quarrying has recently stopped, ensuring the mountains’ longevity.
+Therefore today, local stonemasons and sculptors import their marble from other regions of Vietnam and Southeast Asia.

 When to Visit Marble Mountains

 People typically only spend an hour to an hour and a half exploring just the main mountain, Mt.
-Thuy—it also has the added benefit of the lift!
-Without a doubt, the best time to visit is when the tour bus hoards are absent, which is usually early in the morning—before 8:30 a.m.
-The first buses begin to arrive around 9:15 a.m, or later in the day, after the bus tours have left, approximately 4 to 5:30 p.m.
+Thuy.
+It also has the added benefit of the lift!
+Without a doubt, the best time to visit is when the tour bus hoards are absent.
+Usually early in the morning—before 8:30 a.m.
+The first buses begin to arrive around 9:15 a.m.
+Or visit later in the day, after the bus tours have left, approximately 4 to 5:30 p.m.
 Visiting at these times has the added benefit that you avoid the hottest part of the day and have the best light to photograph the expansive views.

-How To Get To Marble Mountains From Da Nang or Hoi An
+How To Get To Marble Mountains From Hoi An or Da Nang

 Taxis can be booked for a one-way journey or “wait and return.”
 For a metered taxi, you can expect to pay around 250,000 VND (11 USD) for a one-way ride from Hoi An.
 You can prebook or negotiate taxi fares for a round trip from Hoi An at a cost of around 500,000 VND (21.50 USD).
 Any hotel in Hoi An will be able to arrange this for you.